valenpe7/petrvalenta.eu/_posts/2024-06-05-direct_laser_acceleration.md

 Beyond fundamental science, this research strengthens the case for DLA as a complementary mechanism to LWFA, particularly for applications that require high-charge beams.
 From producing powerful radiation sources to enabling future particle–antiparticle studies, DLA-based accelerators are positioned to drive innovation in physics, materials science, and nuclear research.

-**Tip:** Following the principles of reproducible science, the raw data used for our research has been uploaded to [Zenodo](https://doi.org/10.5281/zenodo.17132062) and the data analysis can be found on [GitHub](https://github.com/valenpe7/PhysRevE.109.065204).
+**Tip:** Following the principles of reproducible science, the raw data used for this research are openly available on [Zenodo](https://doi.org/10.5281/zenodo.17132062) and the data analysis can be accessed on [GitHub](https://github.com/valenpe7/PhysRevE.109.065204).
 {: .notice--success}

 ### How to cite